 Language Conventions: Grammar & Punctuation and Spelling

-The grammar and punctuation section of the NAPLAN test identifies children who can easily answer multiple choice questions and are skilled at labeling grammatical concepts.
+The grammar and punctuation section of the NAPLAN test identifies children who can easily answer multiple choice questions and are skilled at labelling grammatical concepts.
 When you think about a spelling test you probably think about a teacher saying a word aloud, possibly in the context of a sentence to help with meaning and then your child writing down the letters to match the sounds they hear.
 The spelling section of the NAPLAN paper isn’t like this.
 Your child was presented with a word spelt incorrectly and the provided with several options in a multiple choice format to correctly identify the correctly spelt word.
 Or they were asked to identify the incorrect word in a sentence and then correct this.
 These are important skills to have and is needed for proof reading work after writing a piece of text.
-However it is a difficult task because your child needed to correctly say the word in their head before attempting to spell this – we ask them to pay attention to the sounds in words all the time but remove this assistance during the NAPLAN test.
+However, it is a difficult task because your child needed to correctly say the word in their head before attempting to spell this – we ask them to pay attention to the sounds in words all the time but remove this assistance during the NAPLAN test.

-The Numeracy test focuses on high level applications of mathematics in a range of skills, essentially there is a bit of everything your child should have covered in the syllabus in the one paper.
+The Numeracy test focuses on high level applications of mathematics in a range of skills.
+Essentially, there is a bit of everything your child should have covered in the syllabus in the one paper.
 These questions are predominantly worded, embedding the numbers into a problem to be solved.
-This is always the outcome of mathematics instruction – to use mathematics in real life, How much paint do I need to buy?
+This is always the outcome of mathematics instruction – to use mathematics in real life.
+How much paint do I need to buy?
 Which is the best mobile phone plan to sign up to?
 By what time do I need to leave to arrive to my meeting of time?
 It can be difficult to identify whether your child had trouble with the actual numbers (mathematics) or in reading and understanding the problem.